catherin96/Monthly-Car-Sales-in-Quebec-Forecasting/README.md

-# Monthly Car Sales in Quebec Forecasting Project
+# Forecast of Monthly Car Sales in Quebec Project
 This repository contains the dataset, analysis code, and report for predicting Monthly Car Sales in Quebec using time series analysis.

 ## Structure